 5.1 Develop a monitoring and control system for the implementation of strategic plans.

-5.2 Design key success indicators in order to monitor the implementation of the strategic plan.
+5.2 Design key success indicators to monitor the strategic plan’s implementation.

 5.3 Distinguish potential risks during implementation.